 If being where your shoppers are isn’t enough of a reason, unifying the experiences across digital and in-store channels with an app many other benefits:

-‘We’ve been doing all the classic omnichannel things.
+Brendan Sweeney, Group General Manager, Ecommerce, at Australia’s largest global retailer, Cotton On explains the benefit of being omnichannel for the business: ‘We’ve been doing all the classic omnichannel things.
 Including, extended aisle and Click & Collect, and we see depending on the market some huge adoption.
-Places like Singapore, within a day of us turning on Click & Collect as a delivery option, it was 50% of our orders.’
+Places like Singapore, within a day of us turning on Click & Collect as a delivery option, it was 50% of our orders.’ |

 So there is clearly a demand for more omnichannel options.
 Many retailers are already embracing omnichannel techniques such as Click & Collect (aka, Buy Online Pick-up In-Store, BOPIS) and store finders across all their digital channels.
 Recent research by the NRF found that 67% of those who tried BOPIS had a satisfactory experience and Business Insider states that shoppers use BOPIS because the experience is more convenient, easier and saves on shipping costs.
 Not only does the consumer benefit but retailers save on shipping cost and drive more shoppers to their stores.